gjbex/Best-practices-for-scientific-computing/docs/documentation.md

 certain order?

-As an example, if you have a function that initializes a data structure, a few that manipulate such data structures, and a finalization funciton that releases the resources in that data structure, then the module documentation should probably mention that you should
+As an example, if you have a function that initializes a data structure, a few that manipulate such data structures, and a finalization function that releases the resources in that data structure, then the module documentation should probably mention that you should